fiorix/freegeoip/_posts/2014-03-26-major-changes.md

 </div>
 <br>

-I'm very hapy with the growth of the freegeoip community as more and more users are following and starring the [repository](https://github.com/fiorix/freegeoip).
+I'm very happy with the growth of the freegeoip community as more and more users are following and starring the [repository](https://github.com/fiorix/freegeoip).

 Last but not least, I feel like I'm becoming a more seasoned Go programmer